ripienaar/nmfw/README.md

 This is very early days, it was written primarily to see if it's possible to create a [gRPC](https://grpc.io/) like service framework using the NATS Micro feature.

-At present each function in the service runs as an isolated service, this is not ideal and this feedback is being incorporated in the NATS service design to support multiple handlers per single service.

-Once the above feedback is implemented this plugin will get a major update to be deployed in that manner which will be more efficient and easier to manage in reality.

 ## Example

 ### Generating types, services and tools